CLIMADA features

 cascading infrastructure module

-allows the computation of the indirect impacts of extreme events to critical
+enables the computation of indirect impacts of extreme events on critical infrastructure service provision

-In a publication by Stalhandske Z. et al. (2024) code to integrate multi-hazard
+A recent study by Stalhandske et al. (2024) introduced code for integrating multi-hazard